Credit for Prior Learning FAQ

 28. What international transcript evaluation services are recognized by MC?

-Currently, MC only accepts evaluations completed by World Education Services (WES) or AACRAO evaluations completed before August 15, 2016.
+Currently, MC accepts evaluations completed by World Education Services (WES), Josef Silny & Associates or ECE.
+We will accept AACRAO evaluations completed before August 15, 2016.
 (AACRAO stopped doing International Credit evaluations on this date, but MC will honor evaluations done prior to the program ending.)

 29. The international transcript evaluation services offer course-by-course and document-by-document evaluations.
 Which one should I choose?